Skip to main content

 Orientation & Access

 The Cable Makerspace is located on the ground floor of the Class of 1982 Engineering and Computer Science Center and is open and available to all Dartmouth students, faculty, and staff.
-The space is staffed by a program manager and trained student teaching assistants who are available to answer questions, assist with equipment, and provide basic safety training.
+The space is staffed by trained student technical instructors who are available to answer questions, assist with equipment, and provide basic safety training.

 A window into the Makerspace shows the letters of the word "Makerspace" each made out of different materials.
 Work benches and machinery can be seen inside the room.